jeffreyqdd/advanced_cs/README.md

 ## Exceptions: Checked vs unchecked - August 28 2019
 https://www.geeksforgeeks.org/checked-vs-unchecked-exceptions-in-java/

 1. Checked are the exceptions checked at compile time.
 Method must handle the exception or it must specify it using *throws*.
 Exception is thrown to the method that called it.
 It must be prepared to handle the exception.
-If thrown to java virtual machine your program will crash.
+If thrown to java virtual machine, your program will crash.

 2. Unchecked are not checked at compile time; therefore, you are not required to handle or specify it.
 Exceptions under *Error* and *RuntimeException* are unchecked.

 # Projects
 ## Stacks - August 26 2019